 It is important to note that population growth is not inherently negative.
 It can lead to economic growth and increased diversity.
 However, some Caymanians are concerned, quite rightly, that the rapid population growth is diluting Caymanian culture and identity as well as straining resources and infrastructure beyond their limits.

 That being said, the Government faces pressure from the private sector to continue to allow high levels of immigration in order to maintain the Islands' competitive advantage in the global economy, in addition to the considerable fees that the Government collects on permits and other similar applications.
-Any future government will need to balance the needs of the economy with the concerns of Caymanians and permanent residents, about the impact of population growth on their quality of life.
+Any future government formed in 2025 after the general election has concluded in April, will need to balance the needs of the economy with the concerns of Caymanians and permanent residents, about the impact of population growth on their quality of life.

 Current State of the Local Economy

-The local economy's current state, and how consumers are being affected is indicated in the Consumer Price Index (CPI) report for Q1 2024, published on the 21st May 2024.
+The local economy's current state, and how consumers are being affected is indicated in the Consumer Price Index (CPI) report for 2024.
 There have been considerable increases in housing, utility and food costs since last year.
-But not as severe as those consumers experienced from 2022-2023.
 (Figures from ESO).
 The full report is available here.
 The CI Consumer Price Index Report

 Salaries, Pay and the Workforce

-According to the latest data from the Economics and Statistics Office, the Q4 2023 Labour Force Survey Report reveals insights into employment in the Cayman Islands.
+According to the latest data from the Economics and Statistics Office, the Q1 2024 Labour Force Survey Report reveals insights into employment in the Cayman Islands.

 Unfortunately, more than 20,700 workers earn less than $2,400 each month and about half of the workforce earns less than CI$3,600.
 Given the cost-of-living in Cayman, it is remarkable that many of this demographic of expats can afford to live here at all, but somehow they manage.

-The Government has reported a reasonably solid financial performance so far (Q2) in 2024.
+The Government has reported a reasonably solid financial performance so far (Q3) in 2024.

 Summary

-Net Assets of the Government were $2.4 billion, with overall bank account balances of $584.0 million in cash and deposits.
-In general, the surplus is higher than was budgeted.
-This was primarily due to higher revenues, a positive variance of $15.7 million, and by lower levels of expenditure in personnel costs, a positive variance of $22.0 million, and supplies and consumables, a positive variance of $10.6 million.
+Net Assets of the Government were $2.3 billion, with overall bank account balances of $485.0 million in cash and deposits.
+This was primarily due to higher than expected revenues and investment returns, a total positive variance of $22.6 million, and by lower levels of expenditure in personnel costs, a positive variance of $34.4 million, and supplies and consumables, a positive variance of $11.5 million.
 As a caveat, current savings in expenses may not translate into full year savings due to timing differences.

-Overall net surplus for the entire public sector increased by $50.2 million when compared to the results through the Second Quarter of 2023.
+Overall net surplus for the entire public sector increased by $32 million when compared to the results through Q3 of 2023.

-A full unaudited report on the CI Government's finances for Q2 2024 can be found here.
+A full unaudited report on the CI Government's finances for Q3 2024 can be found here.

 Education

-In the context of the Cayman Islands' educational landscape, in 2022, 4,515 children were enrolled in primary education and 4,527 in secondary education, with approximately 770 teachers serving in these institutions.
+In the context of the Cayman Islands' educational landscape, in the academic year running from 2022-23, 4,515 children were enrolled in primary education and 4,527 in secondary education, with approximately 770 teachers serving in these institutions.
 There were slightly more students enrolled in government schools, as opposed to private ones.
 The government of the Cayman Islands allocated a budget of roughly $110 million for education during that year.
 High school graduation rates in the Cayman Islands stood at approximately 85%.
+Figures are not yet available for the 2023-2024 academic year.

-As part of the government's Strategic Policy for 2024-2026, there is a focus on equipping students for a digital future and fostering future leaders through nation-building activities.
-Key initiatives in this policy include strengthening early education programmes, reintroducing 'A levels' education in public high schools, and offering free tertiary education at local universities, all aimed at improving the education landscape and preparing students for the evolving demands of the modern world.
+As part of the government's Strategic Policy for 2024-2026, there was a focus on equipping students for a digital future and fostering future leaders through nation-building activities.
+Key initiatives in this policy included strengthening early education programmes, reintroducing 'A levels' education in public high schools, and offering free tertiary education at local universities, all aimed at improving the education landscape, and preparing students for the evolving demands of the modern world.
+However, introducing A Levels has not materialised yet, and it is only East End Primary that has now got a class for 3 to 4 year olds.

-Broadly speaking, there are several ongoing projects at the moment in the Education sector, at various stages of execution, it is not known if all of these projects will come to fruition, but in December of 2023, the newly formed UPM Government proposed a $65.8M increase in funding for the Education Ministry over the next two years, to finance the various projects.
+Broadly speaking, there were several ongoing projects in the Education sector, at various stages of execution, it is not known if all of these projects will come to fruition.

 - The John Gray High School reconstruction including expansion of the Cayman Islands Further Education Centre campus and the construction of new sports fields